Smoothing effect for higher order dispersive equations and applications to nonlinear initial value problems: Application to the nonlinear Cauchy problem

 \section{Application to the nonlinear Cauchy problem}

 Our next goal is to deal with the following problem

 where $P$ is of the form \eqref{op} and satisfies the assumptions of Theorem \ref{smoothing_theorem} and $Q$ is a nonlinear term of the form

 for some $n,q,r \in \N_0$ such that $r=0, \ldots, p-1,$ and $n+q \geq 1$.
-Here, by convention, $D_x^0 u=u.$ This implies that the nonlinear term contains at least a factor $u$ or one of its derivatives of order less than or equal to $p-1$ and cannot depend only on $\bar{u}.$ This assumption on the nonlinearity allows to include in our analysis all the most relevant physical models as the ones mentioned in the Introduction.
-Using the same ideas we can also deal with a polynomial nonlinear term given by a linear combination of terms of the form \eqref{nonlinearterm}, as we have mentioned in the introduction.
+Here, by convention, $D_x^0 u=u.$ This implies that the nonlinear term contains at least a factor $u$ or one of its derivatives of order less than or equal to $p-1$ and cannot depend only on $\bar{u}.$ Notice that we can include in our analysis several relevant physical models as the ones mentioned in the Introduction.
+Using the same ideas we can also deal with a polynomial nonlinear term given by a linear combination of terms of the form \eqref{nonlinearterm}.

 Before stating the main result of the present section, let us introduce the following auxiliary space.